"The 'Feel Good' Habit I Was Skeptical About

 Always use as directed.
 The Earthing Universal Mat Connection Outlet Grounding Checker is designed for 120V 60Hz use only!
 AVOID POTENTIAL SHOCK HAZARD: Use only product approved connecting cord with built-in internal safety feature.
 If your Outlet Ground Checker does not display correct, do not use the product before consulting an electrician.
 For your safety, locate any connecting cord in such a way that it does not cause a tripping hazard.

-- Q: How do I use the outlet checker?
+- Q: How do I know if my outlet is properly grounded?

-- Q: Can I plug the Earthing Mat into an extension cord or surge protector?
+- Q: Can I plug my Earthing product into a surge protector or extension cord?

-A: As long as the original outlet the extension cord or surge protector is plugged into is grounded and the outlet on the surge protector or extension cord has a grounding port for the Earthing Mat to plug in to.
+A: Yes, as long as the original outlet is grounded and the surge protector or extension cord also has an existing ground port.